luisangelq/React-Basics-Projects/08-consult-news/README.md

 Warning..
 This app only works in local enviroment due to API restrictions

-You can see this project on https://consult-news.netlify.app but it Won't work properly.
+You can see this project on https://consult-news.netlify.app but it Won't work properly (Just works locally).

 ## Screenshots